-A Myeloma Screen Blood Test is primarily used to diagnose and monitor multiple myeloma, a type of blood cancer that affects plasma cells in the bone marrow.
+A Myeloma Blood Test is primarily used to diagnose and monitor multiple myeloma, a type of blood cancer that affects plasma cells in the bone marrow.
 The test typically involves a combination of blood tests designed to assess the presence of abnormal proteins, organ function, and the overall blood cell count.

-Key Components of a Myeloma Screen:
+Key Components of the Blood Test:

 • FBC